elsassph/hxtsdgen/README.md

 However this comes with important limitations:

 - Const enums in `.d.ts` MUST be inlined, which only `tsc` supports in regular compilation,
-- NOT compatible with the `--transpileOnly` option, or **Babel**'s built-in support for TypeScript: both ignore types when producing JS,
+- This is NOT compatible with the `--transpileOnly` option (needed for hot-reload), or **Babel**'s built-in support for TypeScript: both ignore types when producing JS,
-- Why is it important? multi-core compilation or hot-module-replacement need the `--transpileOnly` option,
-- To work around this limitation, we should generate an extra `.ts` enum (TODO) which can be forced to compile to a "regular enum" (`--preserveConstEnums`).
+- To work around this limitation, using option `-D hxtsdgen_enums_ts`, hxtsdgen can generate an extra `.ts` file including the `const enum`s, which in turn can be forced to compile to a "regular enum" using the option `--preserveConstEnums`.

 ## Why?